StanisWes/Movie-Review-Sentiment-Analysis/README.md

 # Movie-Review-Sentiment-Analysis
 -Wesley Stanis

-Project that performs a sentiment analysis comparing a support vector machine model with a multiniomial naive Bayes model on textual data containing movie reviews.
+### Project that performs a sentiment analysis comparing a support vector machine model with a multiniomial naive Bayes model on textual data containing movie reviews.

 This analysis was written with Python, using Jupyter Notebook.
 Downloading anaconda is recommened for this analysis.

 This project is to demonstrate text mining techniques to perform a sentiment analysis.

 The data is train.tsv and is attached.

-There is a report on the analysis.
+Report on the analysis is attached.